-Lead Paint – ERS of NC is a certified Lead Renovation Firm in North Carolina.
-Homes built prior to 1978 may contain lead based paint and windows and doors are primary sources of lead exposure.
+- Lead: Energy Reduction Specialists of NC is a certified Lead Renovation Firm in North Carolina.
+Homes built prior to 1978 may contain lead-based paint where windows and doors are the primary sources of lead exposure.
 If you are concerned about the presence of lead in your home or are looking to renovate a home with lead we can help you determine a plan that is safe for you, your family, and your home.